mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 # HDM Undeployment

-###### **HDM On-Cloud uninstall fails when one of the ESX hosts in the cluster on which it was installed is inaccessible**
+###### **HDM On-Cloud uninstall fails when one of the ESXi hosts in the cluster on which it was installed is inaccessible**

 Uninstallation happens at the cluster level and it will fail if any host in the cluster is unavailable.

-**Resolution**: System administrators will have to first resolve the connection issue with the unreachable ESX host and then retry the uninstallation process.
+**Resolution**: System administrators will have to first resolve the connection issue with the unreachable ESXi host and then retry the uninstallation process.

 ###### **HDM plugin entry is not removed from the vCenter after  HDMplugin is unregistered from the appliance.**